khanzaifa37/Game-2048-Angular/README.md

 A version of the game 2048 , with added features of mouse swiping and leaderboard.
 Play and see your skills at the same.

 Hosted Version:    https://game-2048-angular.herokuapp.com/
+1. To change name, click Set Name.
+2. To save score, make sure to click restart.

 You can also start locally using ng serve, however firebase configuration must be provided.